 Haleiwa offers its residents options - in real estate, in land and water activities, in nearby beaches, in shopping and dining.
 If you’re a beach-lover who wants a small-town island lifestyle, a home in Haleiwa could become your personal paradise!

-The average days on market for Haleiwa houses before sold were 7 days September 2017 compared to 39 days September 2016.
+The average days on market for Haleiwa houses before sold were 14 days November 2017.